Sōtaisei Riron: Summary

 The band consists of Etsuko Yakushimaru (lead vocals, producer, original instruments, artwork), Seiichi Nagai (guitar), Masaru Yoshida (bass), Motoki Yamaguchi (drums).
 The band is known for not revealing much about their private lives.
 Media coverage concerning the band is minimal and taking photos during live occasions is strictly forbidden.
 The band derives its influences from genres such as kayōkyoku, group sounds and post-rock.
 Song titles as well as lyrics often involve plays on words and pop culture references.
 According to guitarist Seiichi Nagai, the band composes most of their music together.

-The debut mini-album, Chiffon Shugi was the winner of the 1st All Japan CD Shop Award, and their second album, Hi-Fi Shinsho ranked No. 7 in the Oricon weekly chart.
+The debut mini-album, Chiffon Capitalism, was the winner of the 1st All Japan CD Shop Award, and their second album, Hi-Fi Shinsho, ranked No. 7 in the Oricon weekly chart.

-The third album, Synchroniciteen was released in April 2010.
+The third album, Synchroniciteen, was released in April 2010.
 The album consists of both all-new songs and songs already performed live during numerous live events.